exasol/exasol-rest-api/doc/user_guide/user-guide.md

 path\to\file\exasol-rest-api-x86-64.exe
 ```

-Windows Hint: If you start the application via a double-click on the file, when the application crashes you it exits immediately.
-It means you won't see any error messages.
-So we recommend starting the application via cmd.
+Windows Hint: If you start the application via a double-click on the file, when the application crashes it exits immediately.
+That means you won't see any error messages.
+So we recommend starting the application via CLI.

 ### Accessing the Service